carnivuth/mobile_systems/pages/mobile_middleware/MOBILE_MIDDLEWARE_PRINCIPLES.md

+---
+id: MOBILE_MIDDLEWARE_PRINCIPLES
+aliases: []
+tags: []
+index: 2
+---

 # MOBILE MIDDLEWARE PRINCIPLES

 Mobile middleware follow different sets of principles that comes with the multiple environments where a mobile nodes needs to operate
 ## INTERNET PRINCIPLES
 ### End-to-End Principle

 The opportunity to maintain state and intelligence only on network borders (edges).
 Today in real scenarios this principle is violated frequently: firewalls, Network Address Traversal,caches for Web content.

 ### Robustness Principle